 By also allowing the adjustment of temperature you can get a lot more refinement and flexibility to your vape than you would with Kanthal coils and regular wattage adjustment.

 At the end of the day the simplest way to put it is like this:

 Sometimes juices just don’t taste right and adjusting the wattage up or down is not doing the job… but by tweaking the actual temperature you can get far better results.

 Don’t knock it until you’ve tried it!
 What I’m saying is, temperature control could help you to make the most of those juices you buy but haven’t really developed a taste for!

 Resistance Lock On Supported Devices

-A very useful feature of many new devices that feature temperature control is the ability to lock the resistance.
+A very useful feature of many new vape mods that feature temperature control is the ability to lock the resistance.
 How this works is typically by screwing on a new atomizer and then using whatever control your particular mod uses to lock it in.This ensures that the temperature control will always work accurately….it’s known as BASE RESISTANCE, which is the resistance of that particular coil at room temperature.

 This one is pretty much common sense but some people still fall foul of it.
 If you want your device to give you an accurate result when you screw on your atomizer please make sure it is completely cool.

 An atomizer that has been used on another temperature control device which has been heated up will mean you get the wrong base temperature for it on a new device and this can cause you lots of issues.